dgollub/timesheet-google-thingy/README.md

 - minimize reads by caching last accessed data/row, and use that next time the tool is involved??? (problem: cache invalidation?!)

-LICENSE and COPYRIGHT
+# LICENSE and COPYRIGHT

 2017-08-15

-Copyright Daniel Kurashige-Gollub (daniel@kurashige-gollub.de)
+Copyright 2017 by Daniel Kurashige-Gollub (daniel@kurashige-gollub.de)

 [MIT-License](LICENSE.md)